What are the basic provisions of the compulsory attendance law?

 According to the law, what is the first step in establishing a home study program?

 Within 30 days after a program is established and by September 1 annually thereafter, the parents or guardians must file a Declaration of Intent with the Georgia Department of Education.
-This Declaration must include the names and ages of the students, the address where the program is located and the dates of the school year.
+This Declaration must include the names and ages of the students, the address where the program is located, public school district attendance zone based on home address, parent/guardian's name, and the dates of the school year.

 Are there any qualifications required for the parent who teaches the child?